FBI assisting in search for California woman last seen in Panama

 CAPE CANAVERAL, Fla.
 A SpaceX Falcon 9 rocket was poised for a debut flight on Saturday from a NASA launchpad idled since the end of the space shuttle program nearly six years ago.

-IRVINE, Calif., April 27 The FBI is assisting Panamanian authorities in the search for a Southern California woman who went missing from the Central American country in November, a spokesman for the agency said on Friday.
+IRVINE, California The FBI is assisting Panamanian authorities in the search for a Southern California woman who went missing from the Central American country in November, a spokesman for the agency said on Friday.

 Special Agent Darrell Foxworth declined to elaborate on the FBI's role in the investigation or discuss evidence in disappearance of Yvonne Baldelli.
 "It wouldn't be appropriate for me to discuss specific details concerning the investigation at this time," Foxworth said.